Lightyear Capital buys majority stake in Wealth Enhancement Group

-NEW YORK (Reuters) - Private equity firm Lightyear Capital LLC said on Tuesday it bought a majority stake in the independent U.S. Midwestern firm Wealth Enhancement Group as Lightyear seeks another windfall good investment in the wealth management market.
+NEW YORK, April 21 (Reuters) - Private equity firm Lightyear Capital LLC said on Tuesday it bought a majority stake in the independent U.S. Midwestern firm Wealth Enhancement Group as Lightyear seeks another windfall good investment in the wealth management market.

-Lightyear, led by former Paine Webber Group head Donald Marron, made $1.6 billion last year on the sale of Cetera Financial Group to RCS Capital Corporation RCAP.N, according to a press release.
+Lightyear, led by former Paine Webber Group head Donald Marron, made $1.6 billion last year on the sale of Cetera Financial Group to RCS Capital Corporation, according to a press release.

 Marron said Wealth Enhancement Group has strong leaders and a team-based approach that will enable it to grow quickly to the scale of a firm like Cetera.